Tjølling: Geography and demography

-Tjøllingvollen

-Tjøllingvollen is placed at the highest part of the outer raet.
-Tjøllings administrative and religious center has been here since pagan times.

-Vollen is currently a well developed rural area, with a grocery store, kindergarten, post office, primary and secondary school, health and elderly institutions, among others.

-During the 1960- and 70s, the residential area of Vollen was expanded.
-There has been large construction activity in the area in the past few years.

 Education and sports

-Tjodalyng school is a primary and secondary school, with around 520 students and 60 employees.
-The principal of the school is Terje Berglie.
-The school was built as a primary school in 1963, but was expanded as a secondary school in 1976.
+Tjodalyng school is a primary and secondary school for Tjølling, with around 520 students and 60 employees.
+The school was built as a primary school in 1963, and was expanded as a secondary school in 1976.

 Tjølling IF was founded in 1888, and is located at Løveskogen Idrettspark.
 They operate also Tjøllinghallen, which is located in the same area.
-The club also disposes of artificial turf pitches, a grass pitch, two peach pitches and a clubhouse.
-The club has 27 fotball teams, where nine of those are women's teams, and 18 are men's teams.
+The club also has artificial turf pitches, a grass pitch, two peach pitches, and a clubhouse.
+The club has 27 association football teams, where nine of those are women's teams, and 18 are men's teams.
 They also have 18 children's teams, six youth teams, three adult teams, and 23 coaches.

-The sports association has other activities as well, like "allis" for kids between 2-7 years old, and activities for former members.
+The sports association has other activities as well, like "allis" for kids between 2–7 years old, and activities for former members.
 There's also Tjøllingmila and Vestfold Maraton, which they arrange.